 1. Fain, W. B., "Why Every Usability Professional Should Consider Becoming an Accessibility Professional or at Least Be Good Friends with One."
 UX Magazine, July, 2010.

 2. Fain, W. B., “Assessment of Workplace Product Accessibility: A human factors perspective,” Work: A Journal of Prevention, Assessment, and Rehabilitation, 27(4), 371-379, 2006.

 3. Jacko, J. A., Barreto, A. B., Scott, I. U., Chu, J. Y. M., Vitense, H. S.,Conway, F. T., & Fain, W. B., “Macular Degeneration and visual icon use: Deriving guidelines for improved access,” Universal Access in the Information Society, 1(3), 197-206, 2002.

 4. Walker, N., Fain, W. B., Fisk, A. & McGuire, C, “Aging and decision making: Driving-related problem solving,” Human Factors, 39, 438-444.

 JUDY LOONEY, DBA

-Dr. Looney is interested in generational difference in people’s perception and usage of new technologies.
-Her dissertation research focused on the differences in key drivers that influence attitudes towards, and adoption of mobile advertising between generational cohorts.
-She has a personal interest in Alzheimer’s research, particularly in products and services that could enhance Alzheimer’s patients’ quality of life and those that could assist caregivers in the day-to-day management of loved ones.
+Dr. Looney’s fields of interest include generational differences in people’s perceptions and usage of new technologies, as her dissertation research focused on the key drivers that influence attitudes toward, and adoption of, mobile advertising in generational cohorts.
+Her personal research interest in Alzheimer’s research focuses on products and services that enhance patients’ quality of life and assist caregivers.

-Dr. Looney holds a certificate in Principles of Marketing Research from the University of Georgia and a certificate in Advanced Market Research from the joint program provided by the University of Georgia/American Marketing Association’s School of Advanced Market Research.
+Dr. Looney holds certificates in Principles of Marketing Research, University of Georgia, and Advanced Market Research, University of Georgia/American Marketing Association’s School of Advanced Market Research.